OpenElements/BenchScape/README.md

 ## Overview

-The project contains the `jmh-store` module that acts as a server to store JMH results.
+The project contains the `server` module that acts as a server to store JMH results.

-The project contains the `jmh-frontend` module that acts as a web frontend for the server.
+The project contains the `frontend` module that acts as a web frontend for the server.

-JMH results can be created and uploaded automatically by using the Maven Plugin in the `jmh-maven-plugin` module or by calling the Uploader directly (see `jmh-runner` module).
+JMH results can be created and uploaded automatically by using the Maven Plugin in the `jmh-maven-plugin` module or by calling the Uploader directly (see `jmh-client` module).

 ## Building the project